IoanAlexandru25/Curs-Java/README.md

 - hashing passwords using BCrypt
 - design patterns, more specifically we used a proxy to manage unsuccessful login attempts
 - JavaFX and Scene Builder for frame making

-This is just a beta version, the final version will be available in the near future.